stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/mixpanel-object.md

     type: "string"
     required: false
     description: |
       A confifguration parameter - the only accepted values are `true` and `false`.
 When set to `true`, this parameter captures new properties in the `events` and `engage` tables' records.
-If set to false, new properties will be ignored.
+If set to `false`, new properties will be ignored.
     value: "true"
 ---